faastjs/faast.js/README.md

 confines most errors to local or small scale cloud testing.
 This can help avoid costly mistakes which consume lots of procesing time on a large scale.

-# Principles

-- Ephemeral functions: Faast.js cleans up after itself.
-It removes functions, roles, logs, and log groups.
-By default it will leave no trace in your infrastructure once cleanup is completed.
-- Avoids resource exhaustion: doesn't take up log space, function name space, and other limits.
-Only currently executing functions take up infrastructure namespace.
+## Things you won't need to think about with faast.js

+- Resource exhaustion: Cloud providers place limits on resources such as log space, number of functions, and many other resources. faast.js ensures that garbage is cleaned up automatically, so you don't run into cloud provider resource limits unexpectedly.
+- Crashes and unexpected termination: Even if your code crashes, the resources faast.js created will be automatically cleaned up when faast.js runs next and at least 24h have elapsed.
-- Independence: two separate jobs can be run at the same time and they will not interfere with each other.
+- Independence: separate faast.js jobs can be run at the same time and they will create separate infrastructure for each faast.js module.
 - Works with AWS and Google Cloud Platform.

-# Cleaning up stray resources
+## Cleaning up stray resources

-Use the `cleanup` utility to clean up stray resources that may be left by Faast.js in some rare instances (e.g. crashes where cleanup is not invoked):
+If you don't want to wait for 24h for garbage collection to clean up faast.js created cloud resources, you can use the command line tool `faastjs` to manually remove all vestiges of faast.js from your account:

 ```
-$ node build/src/cleanup.js aws
+$ npx faastjs cleanup aws
 ```

 By default the utility runs in dry-run mode, only printing the actions it will perform.
 To actually execute the cleanup, specify the `-x` option:

 ```
-$ node build/src/cleanup.js aws -x
+$ npx faastjs cleanup aws -x
 ```

-## Local caching in ~/.faast

-Faast.js will create some local cache files in `~/.faast`, with a subdirectory for each provider used. `cleanup` will delete these files for you.
-Or, you can clear the local cache by deleting `~/.faast` manually.
-No configuration is stored there, only caching files.

-## Cache anomalies

-Faast.js will only cache packages when `packageJson` is specified.
-The key to the hash is the sha256 hash of the contents of your `package.json`.

-Faast.js cache entries expire 24 hours after they are created (they may not be deleted immediately, but they are not used). this helps ensure that cached packages do not get too out of date.

-# Concurrency

-Response queue funnel: create a request listener for every 20 outstanding requests.
-With a minimum of 2.

 # Limitations